Teach teens what they need to know so they can be empowered to lead a life of purpose and independence.

 Family involvement is one of the most important aspects of helping your child to recover.
 You will be kept up-to-date on your child's progress through the Parent Portal.
 The Parent Portal will allow you to watch your child's success.
 As one of the parent testimonials said, "We've not only gained Allie back, but we've gained our family back."

-You can see what Discovery Ranch for Girls has to offer by taking our virtual tour.
+You can see what Discovery Ranch South has to offer by taking our virtual tour.
 We also provide in-person tours with no obligation; provided they are compliant with guidelines established by the Center for Disease Control (CDC) and the Department of Utah Health regarding COVID-19.

 Creating Strong Relationships Creates Strong Families

 There is no residential treatment center that can fix your family's problems.
-That is not what we are offering at Discovery Ranch for Girls.
+That is not what we are offering at Discovery Ranch South.

-At Discovery Ranch for Girls, you and your family will learn the skills and tools you need to be able to problem-solve and overcome challenges on your own.
+At Discovery Ranch South, you and your family will learn the skills and tools you need to be able to problem-solve and overcome challenges on your own.
 The ranch provides a safe space for your family to do deep emotional work.

 Here at the ranch, troubled teens develop their identities and explore new ways to overcome their challenges.
 At the same time, we provide parents with the tools and resources they need to create a great home environment.